Why Fireboard Is Not A Good Insulator For Gun Safes

 Not Made To Insulate Objects-

-It's made to block fires from room to room, not to insulate an item that condensates easy.
+It's made to block fires from room to room, not to insulate an item from fire.

 It's Not Thick-